d3faultdotxbe/find-class-decls/README.md

 ```

-I suck at using CMake and don't care enough to learn how to do this properly, which is why you see hard-coded paths in the CMake config files <3...
+I suck at life and don't care enough to learn how to resolve paths properly, which is why you see hard-coded paths in the qmake/cmake config files <3...